-Need a Low Carb option for your Bahn Mi Addiction? these keto Bahn mi meatballs served on Napa cabbage are a great alternative to the classic baguette.
+Need a Low Carb option for your Banh Mi Addiction? these keto Banh mi meatballs served on Napa cabbage are a great alternative to the classic baguette.

-To make this low carb version I’ve substituted Napa cabbage leaves for the baguette and decided to make a pork meatball as my protein of choice.
-I know that pate can be a little intimidating and if you’re not feeling adventurous just replace with additional ground pork.
-Pate comes in many varieties and can normally be found in the cheese and deli area of your higher end grocery stores.
+To make this low carb version I’ve substituted Napa cabbage leaves for the baguette.
+I decided to make a pork meatball as my protein of choice.
+I know that pate can be a little intimidating and if you’re not feeling adventurous.
+Just replace with additional ground pork.
+Pate comes in many varieties and can normally be found in the cheese area of higher end grocery stores.
 Look for a brand that has minimal carbs because some types will contain added sugars.
 I actually found a very mild pork/chicken pate that had an amazing creamy texture with a silky richness.
-Folding the pate into the meatball is a great way to introduce extra fat, flavor and fanciness all in one ingredient.
+Folding the pate into the meatball is a great way to introduce extra fat, flavor all in one ingredient.
+You’ll find that this combination of flavors really work well together in this recipe.

 Just to take this dish up another notch we added some pickled diakon radish and carrots along with a spicy creamy sauce that really takes the meatballs to another level.
 The crunch of the pickled veggies and the creamy spice from the sauce are the perfect condiments to make this a complete meal.